 This premium math may become increasingly important as the Bitcoin ETF drives further BTC price action - the value of MSTR is state-dependent.

-In a bitcoin bear market, it is a jerry-rigged publicly traded Bitcoin vehicle plus some governance and leverage risk that not only doesn’t deserve a premium but should arguably trade at a discount.
+In a bitcoin bear market, it is a jerry-rigged publicly traded Bitcoin vehicle plus some governance risk that should arguably trade at a discount.

 Until December 25th, all free subscribers who upgrade to paid get 10% off their first year (applies to both monthly and annual subscriptions)